Category Archives: Barron Cannon

 By Ed Staskus

-It was an early May morning when Frank and Betty Glass went visiting Barron Cannon, who they hadn’t seen much since they first ran into him picketing a vegan restaurant near where they lived in Lakewood, Ohio.
-They had dropped by his yurt, which was on a bluff overlooking the Rocky River Metropark Reservation, several times in October and November, but once winter got cold and snowy had not paid him a social call, not that Betty minded, or even gave it a thought.
+It was a late morning in May when Frank and Betty Glass went visiting Barron Cannon, who they hadn’t seen much since they first ran into him picketing Cleveland Vegan, a café and bakery near where they lived in Lakewood, Ohio.
+They had dropped by his yurt, which was on a bluff overlooking the Rocky River Metropark Reservation, once in November but after winter got cold and snowy had not paid him another social call, not that Betty minded, or even gave it a thought.

-The policemen who had been called to the scene by one of the outraged waitresses were telling him he had to call it a day.
-They told him protesting without a permit wasn’t permitted.
-Although he maintained he had more than enough reason, and cited his first amendment rights, and made a speech about animal rights, he finally agreed to go home and strode off, his picket sign bouncing up and down on his shoulder.
+The exasperated policeman who had been called to the scene by one of the outraged servers was telling him he had to call it a day.
+He told him protesting without a permit wasn’t permitted.
+Although Barron maintained he had more than enough reason, and cited his first amendment rights, making an impromptu speech about animal rights, he finally agreed to go home and strode off, his picket sign bouncing up and down on his shoulder.

-The bemused policemen walked away shaking their heads.
-“He’s like the cranky old guy who’s always on his front porch and yells at the neighborhood kids,” one of them said before they got into their separate Ford Police Interceptors.
+The bemused policeman walked away shaking his head.
+“He’s like the cranky old guy who’s always on his front porch yelling at the neighborhood kids,” he said to the offended server standing in the doorway with her hands on her hips.

-Barron was going the same way as Frank and Betty, up West Clifton Blvd., and after falling into step with him, they were astonished to learn he was himself a vegan.
+Betty and Frank were going the same way as Barron, up West Clifton Blvd., and after falling into step with him were astonished to find out he was himself a vegan.
 “Eating is an act of nourishing my body and soul,” he said.
-“I choose to do no harm to myself.”
+“I choose to do no harm to myself or other living beings.”

 He did not eat animals, drink their milk, or wear their hides.
 He eschewed all animal products.
 He didn’t eat anything deep-fried and never snacked on refined sugar.
-He eschewed Worcestershire sauce because it contained anchovies.
-He considered eating honey exploitive and avoided it.
+He avoided Worcestershire sauce because it contained anchovies.
+He considered eating honey exploitive.
+He had more reasons to not eat something than most people had to eat anything.

-Barron lived in a yurt outside the kitchen window of his parent’s house overlooking the Rocky River Metropark Reservation, about a mile-and-a-half south of Lake Erie.
-He had built the orange Mongolian-style dwelling himself.
-He didn’t have a job, a car, a refrigerator, a TV, a wife, or any pets.
+Barron lived overlooking the Metropark Reservation, about a mile-and-a-half south of Lake Erie.
+He had built a Mongolian-style wigwam for himself.
+He didn’t have a job, a car, a refrigerator, a wife, or any pets.

 “Don’t even get me started on pet slavery,” he said.

-Betty gave him a sharp glance.
-She and Frank had two house cats, who were Mr. Moto and Sky King, who slept with them on their bed most nights.
+Betty gave him a sharp look.
+She and Frank had two house cats, who were Mr. Moto and Sky King.
+They slept with them on their bed most nights.
 The cats were rescues.
 She didn’t think of them as slaves and was sure they didn’t think of themselves as slaves, either.

 “Have we met before?”
-Frank asked as they stopped at the corner of their side street off Riverside Dr. while Barron was going to continue his ramble back to his lodgings.
+Frank asked as they stopped at the corner of their side street off Riverside Dr. while Barron went his own way to where he lived on the south side of I-90.

-A college graduate with a master’s degree in philosophy and a hundred thousand dollars in unpaid federal student debt, Barron was unqualified for nearly any job, even if he had been remotely interested in seeking employment.
-He didn’t vote, although he enjoyed political antics whenever he heard about them.
-“Whenever I hear about a grift, or I hear about a politician, but I repeat myself,” he said.
-He disdained pro sports, calling the athletes “millionaires throwing, catching, and kicking some kind of damn fool ball.”
-He didn’t read best sellers or know anything about current trends.
+A college graduate with a master’s degree in philosophy and a hundred thousand dollars in unpaid student debt, Barron was unqualified for nearly any job, even if he had been remotely interested in seeking employment.
+He didn’t vote, although he enjoyed public sector antics whenever he heard about them.
+“Suppose I was talking about a grifter, and suppose I was talking about a politician, but I repeat myself,” he said.
+He disdained pro sports, calling the athletes “millionaires throwing, catching, and kicking some kind of damn ball.”
+He didn’t read anything popular or know anything about current trends.
 He dressed like the 21st century had never happened.

 He didn’t take any drugs, over or under the counter.
-“By FDA requirement,” he explained, “each and every pharmaceutical is tested on animals.”
+“By FDA requirement,” he explained, “each and every pharmaceutical is tested on animals.
+Insurance, HMO’s, meds, doctors, it’s all a racket so the silk stockings can live the high life.”
 He was a vegan purist, pursuing his ideals to their logical conclusion.
 Betty thought of his pursuit as a dead end, but didn’t say so.

-The few times Frank and Betty had visited Barron they always walked, because if he knew they had driven to see him, he would refuse to see them.
+The one time Frank and Betty had visited Barron they had walked, because if he knew they had driven to see him he would have refused to see them.
 Burning fossil fuels was anathema to him.
 “That is some queer duck who lives at the top of Hogsback Lane,” Betty said.
-Hogsback Ln. was an entry road down to the river valley.
+Hogsback Lane was an entry road down to the river valley and the Metropark Reservation.

-“Can’t we just drive and park a block away?” she asked, reminding Frank of the three-mile round-trip hike from their house.
+“Can’t we just drive and park a block away?” she asked.

 Barron lived on an allowance his parents begrudged him.
 He shopped at a once-a-week farmer’s market.
 He had recently gotten his yurt connected to his parent’s power supply.
-Unbeknownst to them, he had gone on-line at the Lakewood Library, read about the work he had in mind, and dug a trench from the back of their house to his yurt, into which he buried a transmission wire.
+Unbeknownst to them, he had gone on-line at the Lakewood Library, read about the work he had in mind, and dug a trench from the back of their house to his yurt.
+He buried a transmission line in the trench.

-“They got a solar roof last year and got off the butane and coal, which I will tell you is a blessing,” he said.
+“They got a solar roof last year and got off the fossil fuels, which I will tell you is a blessing,” he said.
 “It gets dark and cold in this yurt in the middle of winter.
-I used to heat it with firewood from the park.
+I used to heat with firewood from the park.
 I had to collect it at night, otherwise the park rangers gave me grief.
 I don’t think they like me.”

-He now heated his yurt with a 5,000 BTU infrared quartz heater and LED’s were strung in a kind of loopy chandelier.
+He now heated his big top with a 5,000 BTU infrared quartz heater and LED’s were strung overhead in a kind of loopy chandelier.
 He put his vegan candles, made of plant-based wax, away.
 He cooked on a Cuisinart 2-burner cast iron hot plate.
-He had previously refused to employ either electricity or natural gas, on the premise that both are petroleum products, in which are mixed innumerable marine organisms.
+He had long refused to use either electricity or natural gas, on the premise that both are petroleum products, in which are mixed innumerable marine organisms.

 “That’s one of the things I can’t stand about those leaf-eaters at the restaurant, cooking their so-called vegan cuisine with gas made from the bodies of dead fish,” he said.
 “They’re too busy ringing up the cash register to know or care.”

 Vegetarians drew his ire, too, although he tolerated them.
-“I can put up with vegetarians if I have to,” he said, which Frank reluctantly admitted to being when Barron quizzed them.
+“I can put up with vegetarians if I have to,” he said, which Frank reluctantly admitted to being when Barron quizzed him.
 Barron gave Frank a mirthless grin.
-“At least they’re only half lying to themselves.”
+“At least you’re only half lying to yourself.”

-Betty, who described herself as an omnivore, on the side of free range and organic, directed a bright smile at Barron, keeping her eating habits to herself while gnashing her teeth at the same time.
-Frank knew his wife was a wise woman who knew when to bite her tongue.
+Betty, who described herself as an omnivore, on the side of free range and organic, shot a bright smile at Barron, keeping her eating habits to herself while gnashing her teeth at the same time.
+Frank knew his wife was savvy enough to know when to bite her tongue.

-Since Barron didn’t have a doorbell, they were glad to find him out of doors, although Betty was less happy about it than Frank.
+Since Barron didn’t have a doorbell they had been glad to find him out of doors, although Betty was less happy about it than Frank.
+She had been hoping to find him away.
 Barron was laying out rows of seeds and tubers outside his yurt.
 They joined him, sitting down on canvas field chairs.
 He had opened the flap over the roof hole of the yurt.
-Betty poked her head inside the yurt, remarking how pleasant and breezy it was inside his house.
+Betty poked her head inside it, remarking how pleasant and breezy it was inside his house.

 “Inside your tent, I mean,” she said.